 The unnecessary additional expense of smoking prevents this resource from being used for other priority needs in the household.
 Therefore, strict public policies and strategies are required to help reduce this problem as much as possible.

 The report on the global tobacco epidemic reports progress since the adoption of the World Health Organization (WHO) Framework Convention on Tobacco Control.
 Many challenges have been met and obstacles have been overcome, both by the tobacco industry and by policymakers.
 Thus, five billion people around the world have been protected by at least one tobacco control measure.
 However, there is still work to be done to avoid the risks of the damage that tobacco use causes to health and the economy.

 The WHO's global tobacco control strategies that are effective are: monitoring tobacco use and prevention policies, protecting people from tobacco smoke, offering help to quit, and warning about the dangers of tobacco.
 Also, enforcing bans on tobacco advertising, promotion and sponsorship, and increasing tobacco taxes.

 While recognizing the work and commitment made by the government, failures persist in controlling the media and smoke-free environments.
 There are also unquantified recruitment practices, commented on by youth, such as the free distribution of cigarettes at mass events.

-All of the above highlights the complex and, in some aspects, little explored problem of the smoking habit, an important risk factor to control in order to achieve and maintain good individual and population health.
+All of the above highlights the complex and, in some aspects, little explored problem of the smoking habit, an important risk factor to control to achieve and maintain good individual and population health.

 By María del Socorro Saucedo Tamayo and Adriana Verónica Bolaños Villar, researchers of the Nutrition Coordination of CIAD.